 But tools are only part of the picture here.
 Change management and data hygiene are two key elements that focus on the behaviour of your team and its trusted partners.
 This human element is critical and often the reason that large-scale legal function projects can stall or false start.
 Legal leaders need to be realistic here about their team’s capacity and capability.
 Asking a junior, tech-savvy lawyer to take on a digital transformation project ‘on the side’ is a recipe for disaster.

-If you don’t have in-house bandwidth, bringing in independent providers like the LOD Group (LOD and SYKE) can provide you with professionalism, without distracting your team from their priority tasks.
+If you don’t have in-house bandwidth, bringing in independent providers like LOD and SYKE can provide you with professionalism, without distracting your team from their priority tasks.
 Using a Managed Team from LOD can not only lift an entire workstream off your table but also provide you with an overlay of data intelligence.
 If you’re a leader looking to perform a large-scale digital transformation effort, SYKE can provide end-to-end project management and capture vital intelligence from your contracts.

 Getting altitude and visibility